-There’s not much going on in this area so it’s a great place to go visit and relax.
-It can be very touristy, the range of sea activities and the sense of peacefulness more than make up for it.
-You can spend your days laying on the beach, swimming, horseback riding, sailing, hiking, or take a boat out to explore the bay and swim with dolphins, which seems to be the biggest draw here.
+There’s not much going on in this area, so it’s a great place to go visit and relax.
+It can be very touristy, but the range of sea activities and the sense of peacefulness more than make up for it.
+You can spend your days lying on the beach, swimming, horseback riding, sailing, hiking, or taking a boat out to explore the bay and swim with dolphins, which seems to be the biggest draw here.

 There’s not much else to say about the Bay of Islands.
 It’s one of those places you come to for a few days to relax.
-I couldn’t stay here for more than 4 or 5 days, though a lot of backpackers seem to spend weeks here.
-I think that has a lot to do with the available jobs here and the fact that the beer is also pretty cheap.
+I couldn’t stay here for more than four or five days, though a lot of backpackers seem to spend weeks here.
+I think that has a lot to do with the available jobs here and the fact that the beer is pretty cheap.
 What little nightlife the town has revolves around two backpacker bars and one local bar.
 A lot of the locals come down to the backpacker bars because, as one said to me last night, “There’s no one anywhere else and the beer is cheaper.”
 And while backpacker bars can be an interesting and fun time, I would hate to know that they were my only option at night.
 After two nights, I’m already sick of them.

-The restaurants in town are pretty good.
+The restaurants in town are pretty good, though.
 I recommend two.
 For good sandwiches (get the breakfast panini!), head to the Beach House.
 Everything is about 8 NZD, well portioned, and delicious.
-Plus, they have free wi-fi.
+Plus, they have free Wi-Fi.
 Did I mention you should try the breakfast sandwich?
 For some great seafood, go to Only Seafood.
 It’s located across the beach and is not a budget option.
 A meal here will set you back at least 50 NZD.
 However, it was worth every penny to go over my budget.
 The salmon and lightly seared tuna were mouth watering.
 Just thinking about it makes me want to go back there.